 The team members share management responsibilities according to their experience, knowledge and skills.
 Since the men have taken on the management roles they have signalled to other members and community residents that there is a potential management career pathway at Injalak.

-In the last year other members have also stepped up to take on more senior roles such as the Print Workshop Manager Reuben Manakgu and Tour Managers – Simon Badari and Joey Nganjmirra.
+In the last year other members have also stepped up to take on more senior roles such as the Print Workshop Managers Reuben Manakgu and Virgil Nalorlman.

 Left: Gabriel Maralngurra.
 Middle: Isaiah Nagurrgurrba.
 Right: Meeting with other staff members.

 Injalak gratefully acknowledges the support of the NT Department of Business for its assistance in implementing the new model through its Indigenous Workshop Participation Initiatives.

 Supported through the Australian Government’s Indigenous Visual Arts Industry Support program